“I know Jesus loves me and was crucified for me to give me eternal life.

 Emad Al-Abdy, a Muslim in Saudi Arabia, converted to Christianity.
 Kuwaiti royal prince Abdullah al Saba declared his faith in Jesus Christ.
 Thousands upon thousands now believe in Jesus Christ throughout the Middle East and are thirsty for the Word of God.
 Al-Thoufeeqi is now an active evangelist with Bibles for Mideast.

 We are a mostly underground ministry with many volunteer evangelists and pastors, distributing Bibles and establishing house churches in the Middle East and surrounding areas.
 We pray to our Lord to supply enough Bibles.
-If you feel led to support our work, please visit our secure donation page.
+If you feel led to support our work, please click here: BLESSING Bibles for Mideast.
 Most importantly, we appreciate your prayer support!